scikit-hep/boost-histogram/.github/CONTRIBUTING.md

 python3 -m pytest
 ```

-For CMake, you can also use the `test` target from anywhere, or use `python3 -m
+For CMake, you can use `ctest --preset default` (the workflow above will run the tests).
-pytest` or `ctest` from the build directory.

 The build requires `setuptools_scm`.
 The tests require `numpy`, `pytest`, and
 `pytest-benchmark`. `pytest-sugar` adds some nice formatting.